How Much Food Do You Need for a Party? A Complete Planning Guide

 Appetizers Before Dinner (cocktail hour then sit-down meal)

-Plan 2-3 appetizer pieces per person—lighter than appetizers-only because dinner is coming.
-This prevents guests from filling up before the main course.
+Plan 2-3 appetizer pieces per person — lighter than appetizers-only since dinner is coming.
+You don't want guests filling up before they even sit down.

 Sample Appetizer Menu (for 20 people)